Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Okay, let’s go back to the website, refresh the page, and see what happens.

-In Google Tag Manager, we have our five seconds event, our Base Pixel, and our Facebook pageview.
-The Facebook Pixel Helper shows the pageview, the five seconds, and some microdata.
+In Google Tag Manager, we have our five-second event, our Base Pixel, and our Meta pageview.
+The Meta Pixel Helper shows the pageview, the five seconds, and some microdata.

-Screenshot of shop page with 5 Seconds, Base Pixel, and Pageview tags highlighted in GTM and Facebook Pixel Helper data highlighted
+Screenshot of shop page with 5 Seconds, Base Pixel, and Pageview tags highlighted in GTM and Meta Pixel Helper data highlighted

-Next, we’ll want to make sure that Facebook is receiving the data that’s recorded here.
-Let’s go to the Facebook Events Manager and select this pixel.
-Go to Test Events and click Clear Activity
+Next, we’ll want to make sure that Meta is receiving the data that’s recorded here.
+Let’s go to the Meta Events Manager and select this pixel.
+Go to Test Events and click Clear Activity.

 Screenshot of Pixel Events Manager test events page with Clear Activity highlighted

-Refresh your website page, then wait for the Tag to fire and appear here in Facebook Events Manager.
-If everything is debugged and working properly, you will see your five seconds Custom Event here.
+Refresh your website page, then wait for the Tag to fire and appear here in Meta Events Manager.
+If everything is debugged and working properly, you will see your five-second Custom Event here.

 Screenshot of Pixel Events Manager test events page with 5 Seconds custom event highlighted